influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.1/production_installation/data_node_installation.md

   # bind-address = ":8086"

   # Determines whether HTTP authentication is enabled.
-  auth-enabled = true #✨ this is recommended but not required
+  auth-enabled = true # Recommended, but not required

 [...]

   # The JWT auth shared secret to validate requests using JSON web tokens.
-  shared-secret = "long pass phrase used for signing tokens" #✨
+  shared-secret = "long pass phrase used for signing tokens"
 ```

 ### 3. Start the Data Service